osmcode/osmium-tool/man/osmium-getid.md

   ~ if there was a problem with the command line arguments.

+# MEMORY USAGE

+**osmium getid** does all its work on the fly and doesn't keep much data in main memory.

 # EXAMPLES

 Output nodes 17 and 1234, way 42, and relation 111 to *stdout* in OPL format: